Coral Expedition Cruises on Coral Discoverer

 The West Coast of Tasmania incorporates one of the largest swathes of temperate rainforest left on our planet and the easiest way to experience it is by eco-friendly vessel.
 Two ships depart the little town of Strahan on the far west coast, a five hour (but preferably two day) drive from Hobart.
 Both take you through mighty Macquarie Harbour, to Sarah Island, a penal colony, and onwards down the lower reaches of the Gordon River.
 The river reflections which leave you marvelling as will the ancient Huon Pine trees which have been carbon-dated back thousands of years.

-Those wishing to avoid the tourists should consider embarking on similar but much smaller privately run river voyages further north on the west coast.
+Those wishing to avoid the tourists should consider embarking on similar but much smaller privately run river voyages further north on the west coast, such as out of Corinna and Arthur River, deep in the Tarkine Rainforest.
 These will involve some more intrepid driving but are well worth the additional effort.